Former ski resort exec pleads guilty to 1 charge, 9 dropped - NewsBreak

 Quiros, who was accused of being the mastermind behind the scheme, pleaded guilty last year to charges of conspiracy to commit wire fraud, money laundering and the concealment of material information.
 Nine other charges against him were dropped.

-An attorney for Quiros, Neil Taylor, said in an email he has every confidence that the federal judge “will apportion responsibility accordingly.”

 Kelly pleaded guilty to two charges in June, with eight other charges dropped.
-An email seeking comment sent to Kelly’s attorney.
+Emails seeking comment were sent to Kelly and Quiros’ attorneys.

 In 2016, the federal Securities and Exchange Commission and the state of Vermont alleged that Quiros and Stenger took part in a “massive eight-year fraudulent scheme.”
 The civil allegations involved misusing more than $200 million of about $400 million raised from foreign investors for various ski area developments through the EB-5 visa program “in Ponzi-like fashion.”